nir0s/ghost/README.md

 ## Backends

-NOTE: ghost includes dependencies required for TinyDB only. `optional-requirements.txt` contain dependencies for other backends.
+NOTE: ghost includes dependencies required for TinyDB only. ` You can install extras for each specific backend.
+See below.

 NOTE: Whlie true for the API, the CLI does not currently expose any advanced configuration for the Vault and Consul backends such as setting certs, credentials or paths.